Cottingley Fairies: Confession

 In 1983, the cousins admitted in an article published in the magazine The Unexplained that the photographs had been faked, although both maintained that they really had seen fairies.
-Elsie had copied illustrations of dancing girls from a popular children's book of the time, Princess Mary's Gift Book, published in 1914, and drew wings on them.
+Elsie had copied illustrations of three dancing fairies by Claude Shepperson from a book that Frances had brought back with her from South Africa.
+This was the Princess Mary's Gift Book, published towards the beginning of the war.
+Elsie changed few details but added wings.
+It is possible that a poem attached to the images by Alfred Noyes also inspired Elsie and Frances.
 They said they had then cut out the cardboard figures and supported them with hatpins, disposing of their props in the beck once the photograph had been taken.
 But the cousins disagreed about the fifth and final photograph, which Doyle in his The Coming of the Fairies described in this way:

 Elsie maintained it was a fake, just like all the others, but Frances insisted that it was genuine.
 In an interview given in the early 1980s Frances said:

 Both Frances and Elsie claimed to have taken the fifth photograph.
 In a letter published in The Times newspaper on 9 April 1983, Geoffrey Crawley explained the discrepancy by suggesting that the photograph was "an unintended double exposure of fairy cutouts in the grass", and thus "both ladies can be quite sincere in believing that they each took it".

 In a 1985 interview on Yorkshire Television's Arthur C. Clarke's World of Strange Powers, Elsie said that she and Frances were too embarrassed to admit the truth after fooling Doyle, the author of Sherlock Holmes: "Two village kids and a brilliant man like Conan Doyle – well, we could only keep quiet."
 In the same interview Frances said: "I never even thought of it as being a fraud – it was just Elsie and I having a bit of fun and I can't understand to this day why they were taken in – they wanted to be taken in."